gg8git/quant-inv-alg/documentation.md

 5. Portfolio construction thought process.
 This doesn't just apply to quant but portfolio management in general.
 Start by establish our policies and asset classes (in this case, mostly US/non-US ETFs/Indices).
 Then we can do the selection process (which is similar to the experience at fusion).
 And then it's the signaling production (modeling/researching) phase of quant.
 And then lastly is portfolio rebalancing alongside with continuous research (in case we want to add/remove assets in the portfolio)
 6. By momentum trading I'm always a bit doubtful...but I think we can/have to extent our time series to a longer time frame (e.g. at least 2 weeks-1 months trailing) or else we don't have enough accurate data at the second/minute level (and it's mad expensive to get those data)
 7. I gotta catch a flight nowwwww but I'll add more!

+## Organization

+### Libraries to Use

+1. OpenBB SDK - api accessing general-purpose terminal for financial data
+2. ta-lib - library of technical indicators
+3. VectorBT - library to backtest and train solutions
+4. alpaca-trade-api - api to trade with alpaca broker (can look at other trading platforms as well)

 ### Files